xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [09/2024] I started to serve as the Deputy Director of Business Engagement & Innovation at the Department of Computer Science.

-[08/2024] I gave a talk at the [Outstanding Young Scholars Society UK](https://www.oyss.org.uk/) about faculty positions and fellowship applications.

-[08/2024] I started serving as an Associate Editor for the [Chinese Journal of Information Fusion](https://www.iece.org/journal/cjif).

 [07/2024] Our paper "[Predicting Spatio-temporal Traffic Flow: A Comprehensive End-to-end Approach from Surveillance Cameras](https://www.tandfonline.com/doi/epdf/10.1080/21680566.2024.2380915?needAccess=true) " has been accepted by Transportmetrica B: Transport Dynamics.
 This is a collaborative paper with the Transport Systems & Logistics Lab and Personal Robotics Lab at Imperial College London.

 [07/2024] Two of my IEEE T-PAMI papers were selected as **<span style="color: red;">ESI Highly Cited Papers</span>**.

 [06/2024] Our paper “[3PFS: Protecting pedestrian privacy through face swapping](https://ieeexplore.ieee.org/abstract/document/10682960/)” has been accepted by **IEEE Transactions on Intelligent Transportation Systems**.
 Congratulations to Zixian!
 The paper is based on Zixian's MSc project at Imperial College London, where I was his primary supervisor and Prof. Yiannis Demiris was his co-supervisor.
 The video demo can be found in the '[Research](https://xingchenzhang.github.io/research/)' section.

-[06/2024] I gave a talk on 6th June at "Future of AI Awards 2024: Collaborate, Debate, Invent".
-I introduced my research and shared my fellowship experience.

-[04/2024] I gave a talk at the [BMVA One Day Meeting - Trustworthy Multimodal Learning with Foundation Models: Bridging the Gap between AI Research and Real World Applications](https://www.bmva.org/meetings/24-04-24-Multimodal%20Learning.html) in the British Computer Society (BCS), London.

 [04/2024] I established the **Fusion Intelligence Laboratory** at the Department of Computer Science, University of Exeter.
 The lab aims to **use machine intelligence and multi-source information fusion to benefit humanity.**